 Pride of Ownership

 Beyond pride of ownership, it's important to realize another benefit.
-First, real estate moves in cycles, sometimes up, sometimes down, yet over the years, real estate has consistently appreciated.
-The Office of Federal Housing Enterprise Oversight tracks the movements of single family home values across the country.
-Its House Price Index breaks down the changes by region and metropolitan area.
-Many people view their home investment as a hedge against inflation.
+Although real estate values move in cycles, housing values have consistently appreciated.
+The Federal Housing Finance Agency tracks the movements of single-family home values across the country.
+Its House Price Index breaks down the changes by region and metropolitan area, and you can track how home values have increased over time.

-Capital Gain Exclusion
+Capital Gains Exclusion

 Preferential Tax Treatment

 If you receive more profit than the allowable exclusion upon sale of your home, that profit will be considered capital gains as long as you own your home for more than one year.
 Capital gains receive preferential tax treatment compared to income tax.
 This means that even if your profit exceeds the exclusion, the taxable portion will be much less than you might imagine.

 Most taxpayers will pay 15%, or at most 20%, in capital gains taxes.
 That's compared to the income tax rate, which is 22% or more for most taxpayers.

 Each month, part of your monthly payment is applied to your loan's principal balance, which reduces your obligation.
 The way amortization works, more of your payment goes toward the principal and less to interest each month.
 The amount of your payment going toward the principal is the lowest on your first payment and the highest on your last payment.
 The longer you are in the home, the more equity you are building with each payment.

 Consumers who carry credit card balances cannot deduct the interest paid, which can cost as much as 18% to 22%.
 Equity loan interest is often much less.
 For many homeowners who have built up some equity, it makes sense to pay off consumer debt with a home equity loan.